tlswg/tls13-spec/draft-ietf-tls-tls13.md

 and of the computed keys.

 Recipients of Finished messages MUST verify that the contents are correct.
+If the verification fails, the connection MUST be terminated with an "illegal_parameter" alert.

 Once a side has sent its Finished message and received and validated the Finished message from its peer, it may begin to send and receive application data over the connection.
 Early data may be sent prior to the receipt of the peer's Finished